History of encyclopedias: Pliny the Elder

-This work became very popular in Antiquity, and survived, with many copies being made and distributed in the western world.
+This work became very popular in classical antiquity, and survived, with many copies being made and distributed in the western world.
 It was one of the first classical manuscripts to be printed in 1470, and has remained popular ever since as a source of information on the Roman world, and especially Roman art, Roman technology and Roman engineering.
-It is also a recognised source for medicine, art, mineralogy, zoology, botany, geology and many other topics not discussed by other classical authors.
+It is also a recognized source for medicine, art, mineralogy, zoology, botany, geology and many other topics not discussed by other classical authors.
 Among many interesting entries are those for the elephant and the murex snail, the much sought-after source of Tyrian purple dye.

-Although his work has been criticized for the lack of candor in checking the "facts", some of his text has been confirmed by recent research, like the spectacular remains of Roman gold mines in Spain, especially at Las Médulas, which Pliny probably saw in operation while a Procurator there a few years before he compiled the encyclopedia.
+Although his work has been criticized for the lack of candor in checking the "facts", some of his text has been confirmed by research in the 20th and early 21st centuries, like the spectacular remains of Roman gold mines in Spain, especially at Las Médulas, which Pliny probably saw in operation while a procurator there, a few years before he compiled the encyclopedia.
 Although many of the mining methods are now redundant, such as hushing and fire-setting, it is Pliny who recorded them for posterity, thereby helping us understand their importance in a modern context.
 Pliny makes clear the fact in the preface to his work that he had checked his facts by reading and comparing the works of others, as well as referring to them by name.
 Many such books are now lost works and remembered only by his references, much like the lost sources mentioned in the work of Vitruvius a century earlier.